Hammock (band): 2017–present

+In 2024, Hammock released the album A Hopeful Sign in collaboration with American rock band Yellowcard – a collection of 9 pre-existing Yellowcard songs re-interpreted with new instrumentation by Hammock.

 Other projects

 Since 2005, Byrd has occasionally recorded as a member of the band the Choir.

 Hammock guested on the track "Melting the Frozen Sea Within Us" by Amman/Josh, which appeared on that band's 2010 EP Places.

 Hammock collaborated with Matthew Perryman Jones in 2013 on the song "Unknown", released as part of the Nashville Indie Spotlight 2014 compilation album.

 Building on their 2011 collaboration with Matthew Ryan, Hammock announced a side project named the Summer Kills in March 2018.
 After seven years of work, the trio's first album, Last Night We Became Swans (mixed by Peter Katis) was released on April 27, 2018.